PaddlePaddle/docs/docs/install/index_en.rst

 * Add support for python3.9, and no longer supports python2.7 and python3.5
 * Add support for CUDA 11.2, and no longer supports CUDA 9.0, CUDA 10.0 and CUDA 11.0
 * Add support for ROCm platform (2.1 Paddle's support for ROCm platform is experimental)
-* Linux system-related packages have been split into two types of packages, avx and noavx (Most machines use the avx instruction set.
+* Linux system-related packages are types of avx (Most machines use the avx instruction set.
 You can check whether your machine supports it through commands on the `PIP installation under Linux <pip/linux-pip.html>`_ page )
 * Add a CPU image with jupyter pre-installed.
 Jupyter service will be started after starting the image
 * Added support for Windows Visual Studio 2017 compilation, fully upgraded from VS2015 to VS2017
 * Add support for NVIDIA NGC PaddlePaddle Container